Jeff Hiller: Career

 Hiller started performing improv comedy with the Upright Citizens Brigade Theatre in 2001 where he was part of the improv teams People People, The Scam, Creep, Rumpleteaser and Police Chief Rumble.
 He taught improv comedy for a decade.

 Hiller has appeared in various television series, including Guiding Light, Ugly Betty, 30 Rock, Law & Order: Criminal Intent, Psych, Unbreakable Kimmy Schmidt, and Community.
 Hiller appeared in the films Morning Glory and Ghost Town.
 Hiller was well-received for his performance as John Quincy Adams in the hit rock musical Bloody Bloody Andrew Jackson.
 In 2018, Hiller replaced Drew Droege's solo show Bright Colors and Bold Patterns off-Broadway, which was directed by Michael Urie.

 Hiller played Joel for all three seasons of Bridget Everett's Peabody Award-winning series Somebody Somewhere (2022).
 Hiller won the 2025 Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his performance.

-His memoir, Actress of a Certain Age: My Twenty-Year Trail To Fame Overnight Success, was released June 10, 2025.
+His memoir, Actress of a Certain Age: My Twenty-Year Trail to Overnight Success, was released June 10, 2025.
 On the first printing of the book, the spine was misspelled, missing an "R" in the word Certain; Hiller joked about it on The Daily Show with Desi Lydic.

 In the 2025 revival of Urinetown, Hiller played the role of Mr. McQueen.

 In June 2025, Hiller served as a panelist on NPR's Wait Wait...
 Don't Tell Me! and was interviewed by Terry Gross on Fresh Air in August 2025.

 Personal life

 Hiller is gay and founded the all-gay improv troupe Neely O'Hara.
 Hiller is married to artist Neil Goldberg with whom he lives in New York City.

 Hiller has a medical condition called morphea, which causes hair loss, as well as other dermatological changes.
-This condition is also featured in his character, Joel, on the HBO Max series Somebody Somewhere.
+His character on the series Somebody Somewhere, Joel, also has the condition.